telerik/blazor-docs/components/dateinput/overview.md

 The [Blazor Date Input fires events]({%slug components/dateinput/events%}) such as `change` and `blur`.
 Handle these events to react to user actions and customize the component behavior.

+## Appearance

+The [DateInput exposes a few parameters for its styling]({%slug dateinput-appearance%}).
+Use them to change the component appearance declaratively and without custom CSS.

 ## DateInput Parameters

 The following section lists some Date Input parameters and links to other pages that provide information for more parameters.
 Also check the [DateInput API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.Components.TelerikDateInput-1) for all parameters, methods and events.